Learn more about Item Events in this brief introduction, including the difference between open and closed inventory.

 Checkfront allows you to operate an open or a closed inventory.

-In an open inventory, all of your items are available 365 days a year.
+All your items are available 365 days a year in an open inventory.
 When creating items, you set the default status as available (default).
 You can also use Item Events to disable them for any dates.

 In a closed inventory, your items are configured as Unavailable by default and only enabled through the dates you define in your Item Events.